YottaDB/YDBDoc/AdminOpsGuide/man.rst

 YottaDB's unique ability to create and deploy logical multi-site configurations of applications provides unrivaled continuity of business in the face of not just unplanned events, but also planned events, including planned events that include changes to application logic and schema.

 You can install and manage YottaDB using the utilities described in this manual and standard operating system tools.
-The first three chapters provide an overview of YottaDB, installation procedures, and YottaDB system environment.
+The first three chapters provide an overview of YottaDB, installation procedures, and the YottaDB system environment.
 The remaining chapters describe YottaDB operational management.

 -----------------
 Intended Audience